hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 Separating classes and defined types into separate files is functionally identical to declaring them in init.pp, but has the benefit of highlighting the structure of the module and making the function and structure more legible.

-In addition, each separate file in the manifest directory of the module should contain nothing other than the class or resource type definition.

-When a resource or include statement is placed outside of a class, node definition or defined type, it is included in all catalogs.
+When a resource or include statement is placed outside of a class, node definition, or defined type, it is included in all catalogs.
 This can have undesired effects and is not always easy to detect.

 **Good:**